They kicked me out when I was eighteen.

 Wasn’t so easy for me.

 Daddy disappeared on a Friday, exactly three weeks before my last day of fourth grade.
 At the sassy age of nine, I already thought New Orleans cops were a big pile of callous fools.
-They wouldn’t give a damn about some man from Tremé who had gone missing.
+And I guessed they wouldn’t give a damn about some man from Tremé who had gone missing.

 Three months later, my suspicions were confirmed by a sweaty, pink-cheeked and balding detective who sat hunched on the rickety white chair in our narrow living room.
-This man told my mom and aunt the case was cold.
-He mumbled that there were a lot of other cases with more promise.
-There was nothing more they could do.
+That man told my mom and aunt the case was cold.
+He sounded like he was reading from some tired old script.
+He muttered that there were a lot of other cases with more promise.
+So sorry he didn’t have better news.
+There was nothing more he could do, but he’d call if anything new happened to come up.

-Mamma and Aunt Ella figured it was a mantle I would outgrow; one I would eventually wear out.
+Mamma and Aunt Ella figured my detective preoccupation was a mantle I would outgrow; something I would eventually wear out.
 Instead, my constant stream of questions and latest theories became unwanted intrusions, reminders of their heartbreak.
 Eventually, I wore them out.

 Turns out, they underestimated my tenacity.